-- 4.6.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the integrated care Board's area, and that are primary medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 4.6.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
-The list will be kept up to date but does not form part of this Constitution. - 4.6.3 This member must fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria - a) Must work as a GP in a GP practice in the ICB area. - 4.6.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 4.2 apply. - 4.6.5 This member will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.6.6 The appointment process will be as follows: - a) Joint Nomination:
+- 4.7.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the integrated care Board's area, and that are primary medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 4.7.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
+The list will be kept up to date but does not form part of this Constitution.

-- When a vacancy arises, each eligible organisation described at 4.6.1 and listed in the Governance Handbook will be invited to make one (1) nomination. - The nomination of an individual must be seconded by one (1) other eligible organisation. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
+- 4.7.3 This member must fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria - a) Must work as a GP in a GP practice in the ICB area. - 4.7.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 4.2 apply. - 4.7.5 This member will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.7.6 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation described at 4.7.1 and listed in the Governance Handbook will be invited to make one (1) nomination. - The nomination of an individual must be seconded by one (1) other eligible organisation. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
 If they do agree, the list will be put forward to step b) below.
-If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.6.3 and 4.6.4 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.6.7 The term of office for this Partner Member will normally be three years.
-After each term a full nomination and selection process will be carried out.
-There is no maximum number of terms that this Partner Member may serve, however an individual may not serve more than nine consecutive years in the office of this Partner Member. - 4.6.8 This Partner Member shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
+If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a Panel convened by the Chief Executive - The Panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.7.3 and 4.7.4 - In the event that there is more than one suitable nominee, the Panel will select the most suitable for appointment. - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.7.7 The term of office for this Partner Member will be three years, and the total number of terms they may serve is three terms, be that consecutively or over a period of time.
+At the end of a term, a process will be carried out to ascertain the eligible nominators' support for the individual's continuation in office for a second term.
+An individual may not serve more than nine years in total in the office of this Partner Member. - 4.7.8 This Partner Member shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
 The ICB shall give three months' notice in writing to this Partner Member, via the nominating parties.

-4.7 Partner Members - Local Authorities
+4.8 Partner Members - Local Authorities